okviz/okviz.github.io/_mydocs/visuals/calendar-pro/features/events.md

 Calendar Pro is able to display holidays from different countries at the same time.
 You have two ways to manage this:
 - From the options (see below), you can select up to 3 countries whose holidays you want to display.
-- By binding a column containing the country codes you want to display to the [Holidays Countries](../fields/holidays-countries.md) data role of the visual.
+- By binding a column containing the country codes you want to display to the [Holidays Countries](../fields/holidays-countries.md) field well of the visual.

 Learn more about how holidays can be managed in the [Holidays section](../options/holidays/index.md).